-COVID-19 Updates: This website brings together the most up-to-date information about the university’s operations during this time of crisis.
-The site includes useful FAQ guides for faculty, as well as current status updates and policies.
+COVID-19 Updates: This website brings together the most up-to-date information about the university’s operations and strategy to Keep Catholic Safe.

-Center for Teaching Excellence: The Center is a key starting point, especially for this semester of hybrid education.
-The Center runs a range of training programs to help faculty prepare for the challenges of teaching during the pandemic.
+Center for Teaching Excellence: The Center is a key starting point, as they run a range of training programs to help faculty prepare for the challenges of teaching and to help you hone your craft as a teacher.
 Past sessions are recorded and can be watched at your convenience.
 The Center is also available to consult with faculty about best practices and to help with syllabi review and adapting new technologies.
 Please note: all Center for Teaching Excellence resources are available to part-time faculty!

 Technology Services: Technology services is essential, especially for new faculty.
 They can help you get started with university technology like Blackboard, Zoom, and CUA email.
 They are also offering additional resources to help faculty learn new tools, like Panopto, and are available for consultation to help individual faculty integrate technology into their classrooms.

 Disability Support Services: Disability Support Services seeks to integrate students with disabilities fully into the university.
-They are available to work with faculty with concerns about accommodating student disabilities, and have updated their website with new FAQ in light of Covid-19 concerns.
+They are available to work with faculty with concerns about accommodating student disabilities.

-University Libraries: The university’s main library, Mullen, is expected to reopen for the fall semester on September 14, 2020.
-Faculty are able to request books for pickup, and the library staff are hard at work scanning items from the physical collection, and, to the extent possible, fulfilling some ILL requests.
-The library has produced a list of resources to aid instruction (including sources for open access textbooks) and staff members are available to work with faculty to scan materials for course Blackboard sites.
+University Libraries: The library has produced a list of resources to aid instruction (including sources for open access textbooks) and staff members are available to work with faculty to scan materials for course Blackboard sites.
 Subject librarians are able to discuss particular teaching/research needs with faculty.